 With the December collapse of the Assad regime in Syria, 2024 came to a close in a dramatic and region-altering fashion.
 This, along with the numerous other major trend lines and points of conflict, likely makes 2025 a year that will be significant in reshaping the region’s future.
 Looking forward to what may be coming,… Continue reading MENA Outlook for 2025

 Iran’s regional policy is on the backfoot.
 Years of patronage and investment in the “Axis of Resistance,” a network of friendly actors that share Iran’s hostility toward U.S. hegemony in the Middle East, has unraveled in a short period of time and caught the Iranian regime off guard.
-While Iran’s leadership scrambles for a response,… Continue reading With the Axis of Resistance in Retreat, How Will the Iranian People Respond?
+While Iran’s leadership scrambles for a response,… Continue reading With Axis of Resistance in Retreat, How Will Iranian People Respond?

 Despite the turmoil rocking the Middle East and North Africa (MENA), there may be some glimmers of hope for the region’s economies in 2025.
 The World Bank and the International Monetary Fund (IMF) are both projecting an uptick in growth in most MENA economies.
 However, structural challenges, political instability, and geopolitical tensions will continue to… Continue reading Regional Economy Faces Plenty of Challenges—and Reasons for Hope—in 2025